What is Legal e-Billing and the UTBMS?

 See the UTBMS Coding automation in action

-Fill out your details below for a demo of the legal spend management tool.
+Click on the button below and fill out your details for a demo of our legal spend management tool eBilling.Space.

 See how UTBMS artificial intelligence saves outside counsel time, reduces errors and makes for happier in-house clients.